 B. Students will employ safe work habits.

-- Goal 5: Students will consistently manifest a professional attitude and honor the ASRT Code of Ethics.
+- Goal 5: Students will consistently manifest a professional attitude and honor the ASRT Code

 A. Students will exhibit appropriate professional and ethical behaviors.